The Zimmer Program for partially hyperbolic actions: Introduction

+Once we have continuous homogeneous leafwise structures in place (on the principal fiber bundle) we combine them in a global homogeneous structure.

-Our second main theorem, Theorem \ref{basic abelian}, then classifies Anosov actions of $M \times \R^k$ where $M$ is a compact group which preserves the leafwise homogeneous structures.
-Such turn out to be homogeneous.
-This is inspired by Spatzier and Vinhage's classification of Cartan actions \cite{Spatzier-Vinhage} though is considerably more complicated.
+This is inspired by Spatzier and Vinhage's classification of Cartan actions \cite{Spatzier-Vinhage} though is considerably more complicated here.
 The main idea is to take the isometry groups of the leafwise conformal structures to build a transitive action of a free product of the Lie groups.
 Then we show that this free product action actually factors through an actual Lie group, yielding our desired global homogeneous structure.

+Lastly we remark that in parallel to Theorem \ref{abelian} we also obtain a global classification result for Anosov $\mathbb R^k$-actions in Theorem \ref{basic abelian}.
+This is not a consequence of Theorem \ref{abelian} because Anosov $\mathbb R^k$-actions in general need not be accessible.
+Dropping (super) accessibility has a cost in that we assume {\it continuity} of measurable invariant structures.
+However, the intersections of various stable manifolds may still be multidimensional, which makes this currently the most general global rigidity result for Anosov $\mathbb R^k$-actions on general smooth manifolds.

-{\bf Acknowledgments.} The authors would first and foremost like to thank Clark Butler.
-He contributed significantly to the early discussions on the topics of this paper.
+{\bf Acknowledgements.} The authors would first and foremost like to thank the anonymous referee.
+Thanks to the questions raised by the referee we vastly improved the initial version of this paper and extended results from the Anosov to the partially hyperbolic setting.
+We owe huge thanks to Clark Butler who contributed significantly to the early discussions on the topics of this paper.
 His ideas promise an approach which may allow the method to be applied more broadly in the future.

-The authors would also like to thank David Fisher, Livio Flaminio and Boris Kalinin for useful comments and discussions.
-We also thank Ekaterina Shchetka for pointing out an error in \cite{Spatzier-Vinhage} which lead to corrections in the initial version of this paper.
-The idea for this paper originated from discussions and interactions at the 2018 Semi-annual Workshop in Dynamical Systems and Related Topics hosted at PSU.
+The authors would also like to thank Aaron Brown, David Fisher, Livio Flaminio, Boris Kalinin and Homin Lee for useful comments and discussions.
+We also thank Ekaterina Shchetka for pointing out an error in \cite{Spatzier-Vinhage} which led to corrections in the initial version of this paper.
+The idea for this paper originated from discussions and interactions at the 2018 Semi-annual Workshop in Dynamical Systems and Related Topics hosted at Penn State University.